 How to Enjoy Your Port Canaveral Parking Experience

 If you’ve been to Port Canaveral or Cocoa Beach, then you know that there is one truth to tourist areas: parking sucks.
 But we love the Port and we love to cruise!
 So, how do we avoid the troubles of traffic without our wallet paying for it?
 Well, when you’re looking for cruise parking, the solution is simple.
 Hop onto the internet, do a quick search, and you’ll find that off-site cruise parking is cheap, easy, and fast.
-Places like Park N Cruise will save you $7 or $8 dollars a day.
+There are great Port Canaveral parking options that will save you $7 or $8 dollars a day.
 Doesn’t sound like much?
 In some seasons, when the cruise parking at Port Canaveral has jacked their prices up for the busy days, the difference can save you up to $100 for a cruise!
 And every little bit counts, as all of you moms, dads, college students, and other budgeters can agree.

 So, besides a good price, what should you look for in a Port Canaveral parking business?
 We already know that you’re thinking about secure parking and the associated dollar signs, but there’s some aspects of parking that may have slipped by you.
 Don’t worry, it’s simple.
 It boils down to three things: transport, customer service, and location.